 The Waterton-Glacier International Peace Park

 An historic event took place in 1932.
 Glacier National Park joined with Canada’s Waterton Lakes National Park (established earlier in 1895) to become the world’s first ever International Peace Park.
 Today, Canada and the United States work together to protect the natural habitat within these two national parks.

-There are several webcams located throughout Glacier National Park to help you explore the park from your own home before going there, as well as to check out current weather conditions.
+There are several webcams located throughout the Park to help you explore the area from your own home before going there, as well as to check out current weather conditions.
 Visit nsp.gov to see popular webcam locations in Glacier Park including:

 - Many Glacier

 - Park Headquarters